OumaimaTiguint/OumaimaTiguint/README.md

 ## Hi there 👋

 My name is Oumaima Tiguint.
-I'm a front end developer and enjoy working with JavaScript and its frameworks.
+I'm a front end developer working with JavaScript and its frameworks.

 You can check out my [Portfolio](oumaima-tiguint.netlify.app)